Most Portuguese don't trust government, doubt budget goals: poll

-LISBON Most Portuguese do not trust their center-right coalition government and do not believe it will meet the targets of a hugely unpopular austerity measures to rein in its budget deficit, an opinion poll showed on Saturday.
+LISBON Most Portuguese do not trust their center-right coalition government and do not believe it will meet the targets of a hugely unpopular bailout package to rein in its budget deficit, an opinion poll showed on Saturday.

 As many as 81 percent of 1,032 respondents in a Eurosondagem poll said they disagreed with the draft 2012 budget, agreed under a 78 billion euro EU/IMF bailout, that hikes taxes on many products and services, cuts wages in the public sector and reduces tax deductions.